 Is Trazodone Good For Traveling With Pets?

-In fact, one study published in the National Center for Biotechnology Information, dogs who were administered Trazodone after a surgery that would confine them in a cage fared much better than dogs who did not receive any medication.
+In fact, in one study published in the National Center for Biotechnology Information, dogs who were administered Trazodone after a surgery that would confine them in a cage fared much better than dogs who did not receive any medication.

 These results make Trazodone an attractive choice for keeping your dog happy during any traveling where they would be confined to their cage or any other confined spaces.

-Please do note that since this medication may cause your dog to vomit or have diarrhea, be prepared to clean any mess they may make.
+Please note that since this medication may cause your dog to vomit or have diarrhea, be prepared to clean any mess they may make.

 Nothing would spoil a road trip more than a stained car seat that stinks up the entire car!